Weak Gravity Conjecture of Charged-Rotating-AdS Black Hole Surrounded by Quintessence and String Cloud: Kerr-Newman-AdS black hole with quintessence and cloud of strings

-In order to obtain the second relation for completing the corresponding universal relation, we assume $T=0$ we solve the temperature equation.
-But this calculation is very difficult and needs to be simplified for the obtain modify entropy.
-Hence, we employ extremal mass and equation (47), we obtain,
+To obtain the second relation for completing the corresponding universal relation, we assume $T=0$ and use the temperature equation.
+But this calculation is complicated and needs to be simplified the obtain modified entropy.
+Hence, we employ extremal mass and use the equation (\ref{47}) to get,

-The two equations (51) and (52) are exactly the same.
+Two equations (\ref{51}) and (\ref{52}) are precisely the same.
 We first confirm the Goon-Penco universal extremality relation for this black hole.
-Now we want confirm the other universal relation, likewise the pervious sections.
-So with respect to relation (49), we will have.
+Now, we want to confirm the other universal relation, likewise the previous sections.
+So concerning relation (\ref{49}), we will have,